coatlessali/HoneyFetch/README.md

 Download the latest release, and open the included executable.

 Todo: Write the rest of this when it's not 2:28 AM.

+**RUNNING THE PYINSTALLER GENERATED PACKAGE ON WINDOWS CAUSES A FORK BOMB**